PenelopeKing/power-outage-model/README.md

 </div>

 In addition to having a higher F1 score, the effects of class imbalance are not as significant here compared to the baseline model, but still present.
-One category of cause was not predicted for this particular test sample(`equipment failure`)
+Only one category of cause was not predicted for this particular test sample(`equipment failure`)

 ## Fairness Analysis

-We decided to analyze the fairness of our model in regards to the columns `POPPCT_URBAN`, which is the percentage of the population that is urban for the location of an outage.
+We decided to analyze the fairness of our model in regards to the columns `POPPCT_URBAN`, which is the percentage of the population that is urban for the U.S. State in which the outage occurred.
 Looking at the distribution of percentages, there was a clear divide between a urban population percentage of ~70%, so we binarized it accordingly.

 As a measure of fairness, we decided to use the absolute difference in F1 scores, since our data contained a lot of class imbalance, as mentioned before.

 With this information, our hypotheses are as follows:

 **Null Hypothesis:** Our model is fair and its F1 score for outages that occured in populations that are less than 70% urban and populations that are greater than or equal to 70% are roughly the same, and any differences are due to random chance with a significance level of 0.05.

 **Alternative Hypothesis:** Our model is unfair and the F1 scores are different between populations that are less than 70% urban and populations that are greater than or equal to 70% are roughly the same, and any differences are NOT due to random chance with a significance level of 0.05

 After running the permutation test, we get a p-value of 0.573, so we fail to reject the null hypothesis that our model is fair between populations that are less than 70% urban and populations that are greater than or equal to 70% urban.

 <iframe src="html_files/fair_perm_test.html" width=800 height=600 frameBorder=0></iframe>

-*Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.*

-*Optional: Embed a visualization related to your permutation test in your website.*

-*Tip: When making writing your conclusions to the statistical tests in this project, never use language that implies an absolute conclusion; since we are performing statistical tests and not randomized controlled trials, we cannot prove that either hypothesis is 100% true or false.*